top of page

 Contrasts between the Campus Ambassador and Intern Roles

-Transitioning from Campus Ambassador to Legal Intern
+Transitioning from Campus Ambassador to Intern

 Watch my Campus Ambassador (+ Internship) video here.